pmdjdias/ua_infovis/VTK/Lesson_03/README.md

 ```

 # Display of coordinates
-Modify the CallBack to show the point coordinates in the renderer next to the selected point.
+Modify the CallBack (see last lecture) to show the point coordinates in the renderer next to the selected point.
 Use a textMapper and a vtkActor2D to visualize the coordinates of the selected point in the renderer.
 To do so, modify the program as follows:

 ``` html